whoTookGroot/project-menu-catalog/README.md

 # Intro

-This is my project summarizing my experience with the past lession.
+This is my project summarizing my experience with the past lesson.
 At this point i'm able to create a web application implementing the fundamentals of full stack web dev.
 This repo/project lacks much of the house keeping and authorizing that I will employ in coming projects, as well as session handling.